 Offers for personal interviews will be made upon completion and review of your ERAS application.
 Completion of an accredited four-year residency program is prerequisite for acceptance.
 Membership in SIR is strongly encouraged.

-For additional assistance with any questions about our conversion to ERAS, please contact Dorothy Woodward at either (312) 926-5113 or email@example.com.
+For additional assistance with any questions about ERAS or the application process, please contact Kelli Alderman at either (312) 695-1292 or email@example.com.

 For More Information